 Hurricane Harvey Damage

 Hurricane Harvey has devastated Texas, including the Houston area.
 The storm will result in many Hurricane Harvey – Insurance Claims.
-The photographs below show how quickly the water rose in just a few days.

 Roads have been covered in water.
 Businesses and houses have been flooded.
 People have been forced to evacuate their houses and take shelter.
 But people are strong and resilient.
 The stories of rescues occurring and people helping others has been amazing and inspiring.